ciscoheat/buddy/README.md

 Exceptions in `it` will be handled as above, but if something goes wrong in a `before/after` section, Buddy will stop executing the whole suite.
 It will also count as a failure.

+If you're getting an early runtime error, you might want to disable the trace capture that buddy uses.
+You can do that globally by putting `BuddySuite.useDefaultTrace = true` in the beginning of a test class.
+Then you'll see the traces immediately instead of in the reporter.

-Also note that putting code that should be tested outside a `describe`, `it` or any `each` block (basically, directly in the constructor) can result in undefined behavior.
+Please note that putting code that should be tested outside a `describe`, `it` or any `before/after` block can result in undefined behavior.

 ## Pending tests